nionis/hidden-payment-channels/README.md

 Result: Alice can use the hidden RPC service, she pays with micropayments using tickets

-In these extreme scenarios, both parties may want to be completely private, you can use HiddenPaymentChannels without TOR.
+In these extreme scenarios, both parties may want to be completely private, you can use HiddenPaymentChannels _without TOR_.

+You may also use HiddenPaymentChannels to only hide the amount you are paying, and not necesarily that you are paying.

+Out of the box, in order to optimise for maximum privacy, both Alice and Bob should do the following:

+- Alice & Bob: run railgun service over TOR - this is easy to do but the DEMO right now does not do it
+- Alice & Bob: fund their railgun wallets and wait a sometime before start using HiddenPaymentChannels
+- HiddenPaymentChannels: should leverage broadcasters, does not do it right now

 ```mermaid
 graph LR